Andes107/ASP_Core_Identity/ASPIdentity/README.md

 	- Adds implementation of that interface
 	- IServiceCollection ConfigureApplicationCookie(this IServiceCollection services, Action<CookieAuthenticationOptions> configure);
 	- This configures cookies options
+	- AuthorizationPolicyBuilder RequireRole(params string[] roles)
+	- This is for policy requiring a role
+	- inside AuthorizationOptions AddPolicy

 11. PasswordValidator<TUser>
 	- This class allows you to add extra conditions to password validation